ttrahan/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

   you're in the Virginia region!).
 Find your deployed services (they start with your last name) and drill in.
   ![amazon-ecs](../assets/img/amazon-ecs-10-2.png){:width="600px"}
-  * Navigate to Amazon ECR repository to view your newly created Docker images
-  * Select `Repositories` in the left-hand nav from your cluster page
+  * Navigate to Amazon ECR repository to view your newly created Docker images selecting `Repositories` in the left-hand nav from your cluster page
   ![amazon-ecr](../assets/img/amazon-ecr-10-3.png){:width="600px"}

     * Explore additional elements of your Shippable Pipelines: